-The 4-MAT Book Review system is a way of responding to readings that requires the learner to interact with new ideas on several levels, including a Summary, Concrete Responses, a Reflection, and personal Application.
-Student will write two 4MAT book reviews on a course textbook: The New Dare to Discipline (due in module 4) and Parenting Isn’t For Cowards (due in module 7).
-Please see the specific assignment instructions included with the course materials.
+The Book Review Assignment is a way of responding to readings that requires the learner to interact with new ideas on several levels, including a Summary, Concrete Responses, a Reflection, and personal Application.
+The student will write two book reviews using the 4MAT structure on a course textbook: The New Dare to Discipline and Parenting Isn’t For Cowards.
 (CLOs A, B, C, D, E, F)

 The student will build a 2,000-2,500-word research paper throughout the course of the term, in current APA format.
-Over the duration of the course, the student will select a topic; create a title page, abstract, and outline of the paper; and, finally, submit his or her final research paper.
+Over the duration of the course, the student will select a topic; create a title page and outline of the paper; and, finally, submit his or her final research paper.

 The student will choose a specific topic related to effective parenting to write about for the research paper.
-The student must submit his or her topic selection for instructor approval.
+The student must submit his or her topic selection for instructor approval via a quiz assignment.
 If the topic does not receive instructor approval, it will not be eligible for use in the research paper.

 Topics can include but are not limited to:

-The student will create a title page and outline in current APA format with 3 references.
+The student will create a title page, outline, and references assignment in current APA format with 3 references.
 The outline must be 60–100 words and include at least 3 references the student plans to use.
 The references must be listed in a reference section in current APA format.
 The outline must include the Level 1, Level 2, and, if necessary, Level 3 headings the student will use in setting up his or her Research Paper.

 The student will write a 2,000-2,500-word paper in current APA format on the approved research topic related to effective parenting with at least 8 references from sources within the 10 years.
 (CLOs A, B, C, D, E, F)